mirrorkeydev/Appstract/README.md

 #### V2.1.0 Jan 2018
 Minor bug fixes and license checker fix.

-_(IN PROGRESS)_

-_V3.0.0 March 2018_
+#### V3.0.0 March 2018

-_Third major release.
-Added x new icons, ported the app to CandyBar Dashboard.
-Now allows for premium icon requests and fixes an issue with selecting individual icons_
+Third major release.
+Added some new icons, ported the app to CandyBar Dashboard.
+Now allows for premium icon requests and fixes an issue with selecting individual icons.